PARKCHEOLHEE-lab/sam-3d/README.md

     --mask_index=-1 \
     --output_dir=output \
     --export_images=false \
-    --output_format=glb
+    --save_all_objects=false \
+    --use_re_alignment=false
 ```

 <br>

 ### Inference w/ Automatic Mask Generation

 If you do not have object masks for your input image, you can use automatic mask generation by setting `--mask_index=-2`.
-Originally, sam-3d-objects did not support auto-masking functionality; therefore, I added a pipeline that automatically segments interior objects.
-The pipeline uses [SAM](http://huggingface.co/docs/transformers/en/model_doc/sam3) to detect interior objects in the image before generating 3D models for each detected object.
+Originally, sam-3d-objects did not support auto-masking functionality; therefore, a pipeline was added that automatically segments interior objects.
+The pipeline uses [SAM 3](http://huggingface.co/docs/transformers/en/model_doc/sam3) (`facebook/sam3`) to detect interior objects in the image before generating 3D models for each detected object.
+You can control the segmentation behavior through `--sam_prompt` and `--sam_threshold` parameters.

 <div align="center" display="flex">
     <img src="./notebook/images/9gFNBQJmk9WmdYWtkwfo45/image.png" width="40%"/>